inspec/inspec/CODE_OF_CONDUCT.md

   * Consult with another Community Organizer to make a judgement call about what reasonable corrective actions are warranted
   * In the case that no conclusion can be made, escalate to include the next level of Community Organizers
-  * If still no conclusion can be made, report the incident to the <b>Decider</b> listed above
+  * If still no conclusion can be made, report the incident to the <b>Deciders</b> listed above
   * Apply the corrective action
   * Document the incident as described below

 #### Documenting Incidents

-All incident reports will be kept in a private repository that is shared with the aforementioned Community Advocates and Decider under the [Roles]((#roles) section.
+All incident reports will be kept in a private repository that is shared with the aforementioned Community Advocates and Deciders under the [Roles]((#roles) section.
 No other individuals or project contributors will be given access to these incident reports. <b>This repo will hold no personal information on the victim of an incident</b>.
 On the displacement of any Community Organizer in the [Roles](#roles) list above, that individual will immediately lose access to this repository and will terminate any local copies of the repository.

 The important information to report consists of: